Climate Change and the Environment

 Uses hydrogen gas as fuel for fuel cell or conventional power plant to make electricity

-To further support these research and development efforts, in 2008 a research facility was built at our assembly plant in Oakville, Canada, with support from the Canadian government.
-This site contains a production-scale version of the fumes-to-fuel system, including a paint emissions concentrator, a VOC fuel reformer, a 300 kW molten carbonate fuel cell and a 120 kW internal combustion engine.
+To further support the research and development efforts on the “fumes-to-fuel” system, in 2008 a research facility was built at our assembly plant in Oakville, Canada, with support from the Canadian government.
+This site contains a production-scale version of the equipment, including a paint emissions concentrator, a VOC fuel reformer, a 300 kW molten carbonate fuel cell and a 120 kW internal combustion engine.
 The intent of this technology is to collect a portion of the VOCs from the spray booth exhaust, then super-concentrate the VOCs in the paint emissions concentrator, followed by condensing the VOCs for use as a fuel for either the 120 kW internal combustion engine or as feed to the VOC reformer, which would then be used in the 300 kW molten carbonate fuel cell.

-In 2010, the paint emission concentrator at this facility continued to run and generate solvent, and the internal combustion engine continued to be evaluated for long-term performance.
-In addition, the VOC reformer was started up, and operations are now being optimized for long-term performance.
-Research efforts are now underway with two Canadian universities to help drive the research and development of this innovative technology.
+In 2011, the paint emission concentrator at this facility continued to run and generate solvent, and the internal combustion engine continued to be evaluated for long-term performance.
+In addition, the VOC reformer was started up, generating valuable operating information.
+Efforts continued with two Canadian universities to help drive the research and development of this innovative technology.

-Ford’s fumes-to-fuel system, with or without energy generation, has the potential to reduce carbon dioxide (CO2) emissions by 80 percent to 85 percent compared to traditional abatement equipment.
+Ford’s fumes-to-fuel system, with or without energy generation, has the potential to reduce CO2 emissions by 80 to 85 percent compared to traditional abatement equipment.
 A fumes-to-fuel system with energy generation using the fuel cell also has the potential to eliminate nitrogen oxide emissions.

-Moreover, we are reducing VOC emissions with an innovative paint process called “three wet.”
+Moreover, we are reducing VOC emissions with an innovative paint process called “Three-Wet.”
 This process reduces VOC emissions by 10 percent and has other environmental, financial and quality benefits.
-For more information on three wet, please see the Climate Change Facilities section.
+For more information on Three-Wet, please see the Operational Energy and Greenhouse Gas Emissions section.